Hylton Castle: East façade

 The east façade of the castle features a slanted shield containing the Hylton arms (Argent, two bars Azure) and a white hart (male deer), lodged, chained and collared with a coronet, Or.
 The hart is possibly the badge used by Richard II of England (indicating construction began before Richard's deposition in 1399) or an earlier crest used by the family after it was granted by William I of England, in reward for the services of the previously mentioned Lancelot de Hilton.
 A "Moses head" (the crest of the Hylton arms) also features on the east façade.

 Hauntings

 There is a local tradition that Hylton Castle is haunted by the spirit of Robert Skelton, known as the Cauld (a pronunciation of "cold" in Mackem) Lad of Hylton.
 Various versions of how he was killed exist, the most popular being that he was decapitated by Sir Robert Hylton (later de jure 13th Baron Hylton), after falling asleep and failing to get his master's horse ready on time.
 Skelton's spirit then began to haunt the castle and would move objects, either misplacing them or tidying up.
 The spirit was said to have been finally laid to rest when the castle servants put a cloak out for him.

-Hylton Castle was the subject of episode 25 of the "How Haunted?"
-Podcast.